Find out what you need to do from starting a case to getting a hearing date in the High Court.

 Getting a date for hearing: setting a case down for trial

-To set a case down for trial, you must draft and serve a notice of trial, and then file a copy of that notice together with a setting down docket at the High Court Central Office.
-The rules for trials are set out in Order 36 of the Rules of the Superior Courts.
+To set a case down for trial you must draft and serve a notice of trial and then file a copy together with a setting down docket at the High Court Central Office.
+The court rules in relation to trials are in Order 36 of the Rules of the Superior Courts.

-In chancery and non-jury cases, you must also file a certificate of readiness.
-This is a certificate signed by counsel confirming that your case is ready for hearing.
-File it after the notice of trial and the setting down docket.
-No court stamp duty is required for the certificate of readiness.
+In chancery and non-jury cases, in addition to the notice of trial and setting down docket you must file a certificate of readiness – this is a certificate signed by counsel confirming that your case is ready for hearing.
+The certificate, which is filed after the notice of trial and setting down docket, does not require court stamp duty.

 Guidelines for persons representing themselves in the High Court